szeness/BlackJackLAc/README.md

-back then I didnt know oop.
+back then I didnt know object orianted programing.
 I learned it at that time tho and implemented it.

 tho it was written functional and still is.